-25 years or more Seven years from the
+25 years or more Seven years from the date of reclassification

 3. When an employee on Y-Rate accepts a voluntary reduction, his or her salary shall be reduced by the amount of the difference between the maximum salary of the class from which the employee is being reduced and the maximum salary of the new class.